MGXlab/phap/README.md

 ### Per tool
 * `tmp` directory
-  * Contains one fasta file per input genome, along with other intermediate files necessary for a smooth execution of the workflow **and the raw output of vhulk (under genomes/results/)**.
+  * Contains one fasta file per input genome, along with other intermediate files necessary for a smooth execution of the workflow.

 * `rafah`
   * All files prefixed with `<sample_id>_` are the rafah's raw output